cjmet/Sandbox_Web/README.md

 - Alternatively Use an Invisible \<div> parent?
 But you would still need to adjust for the interactions issue noted above.

 ## Blog

+### 24/08/20
+- Wired up the NWS API and Data caching.
+Now we have to make it pretty, create or find icons, format it, etc.

 ### 24/08/19
 - Experimented more with the NWS API.
 Integraged Geolocation and Forecast.
 Started Adding Local Storage and Caching.